German Herb Pancakes with Asparagus and Ham -Kräuterpfannekuchen mit Spargel und Schinken

 What is a Kaffeeklatsch?
 Therapy with laughter and Coffee

 Americans missed out on a good thing by not adopting the “Kaffeeklatsch”.
 Honestly, meeting friends at Starbucks for a sippy cup of coffee on a tiny table just isn’t the same thing.
-Kaffeeklatsch… friends coming together for coffee… maybe some cake… and good conversation, is such a lovely way to spend a few hours.
-In Germany, the concept of Kaffeeklatsch…
+Kaffeeklatsch, where friends come together for coffee and maybe some cake, and (esentially) a good conversation, is a lovely way to spend a few hours.
+In Germany, the…

 Burning Beethoven: The Eradication of German Culture in the United States during World War I